NethServer/ns8-core/docs/modules/images.md

   - `rootless`: if present, the module is rootless (calculated from `org.nethserver.rootfull` label)
   - `rootfull`: if present, the module is rootfull (calculated from `org.nethserver.rootfull` label)
 - `org.nethserver.max-per-node`: maximum number of module instances installed on the same node
+- `org.nethserver.min-from`: the image can be used to install a new application instance, or to update an existing instance provided it has a version greater than or equal to the label value.
+E.g. if the image label `org.nethserver.min-from` has value `2.0.0`, an existing instance with version `1.3.0` cannot be updated with it.
+- `org.nethserver.min-core`: the image can be used to install a new application instance, or update an existing one, if the core version is greater than or equal to the label value.
+E.g. if the image label `org.nethserver.min-core` has value `2.7.0` it cannot be installed if the leader node running core has version `2.6.2`.

 Labels are set by `build-images.sh`, when the images are built.